Overview of the Program

 - the number of students in the class

 The Mid-Course Interviews last an hour, so the scribe and interviewer will take the full period on MWF classes.
 For T/Th, studio, lab and evening classes, please indicate in which hour you would like the interview to take place.

 You should also reserve the date on your class schedule/syllabus that you hope for the MCI to take place.
 Marga will let you know the names of your interviewer and scribe, and your interviewer will be in touch to set up a pre-MCI conversation with you.
-If you would like to volunteer to be an interviewer or scribe, please let Marga Miller (651-696-6108) know as soon as possible.
+If you would like to volunteer to be an interviewer or scribe, please contact Marga Miller at email@example.com.